thang2162/react-native-tile-view/README.md

 tileHeight is optional and allows you to set the height of each tile.

-tileStyle is optional and allows you to overwrite the item container style for the tile.
+tileStyle is optional and allows you to override the default tile style of each tile. tileStyle must be initialized through StyleSheet.create().

 data is optional and where you put data you wish to be available in the tileContent